Staten Island to the Oakwood Section

 Pet-friendly living

-• Trees and yards — the practical win.
-After a NJ subdivision or a city apartment, a fenced Oakwood backyard changes daily life with a dog.
+• Trees and yards.
+The practical win.
+After a city apartment or a yardless attached home, a fenced Oakwood backyard changes daily life with a dog.

 12